 According to Hughes, using too much powder can enhance flaws and age your face really fast.
 “I often find that women with oily skin, in particular, tend to touch up their makeup with powder throughout the day,” says Penske.
 (Remember, controlling oil starts with your skin-care routine.
 These are the 11 beauty secrets women with oily skin should memorize.)
 Powder accumulates.
 So when you apply it to shiny areas it actually makes makeup look heavy and cakey and can give skin a grayish tone.
 She suggests using oil-absorbing sheets, like Shiseido Pureness Oil Control Blotting Paper or Boscia Black Charcoal Blotting Linens, to combat shine and freshen your makeup and only use your compact when you are looking to add more coverage.

-Well-shaped brows can enhance your facial features, open the eyes, and take years off your appearance (so can these simple youth-boosting beauty tricks).
+Well-shaped brows can enhance your facial features, open the eyes, and take years off your appearance.
 Whereas dark, heavy arches can make you look overly made-up, even theatrical.
 To fill in any sparse spots and give your brows that natural wow-factor, makeup artist JoAnn Solomon recommends a softer formula like Anastasia Beverly Hills Brow Wiz.
 Pro tip: Apply in light strokes and build as you go.
 A spooley or unused mascara wand is great for removing excess and blending.
 Once you’ve achieved your desired effect, set with a clear brow gel.

 Using too light a shade of under-eye concealer